+Initials Ir nitials

 If I am a Puerto Rico resident, my investment in Blackstone Real Estate Income Trust, Inc., its affiliates and other non-traded real estate investment programs may not exceed 10% of my liquid net worth.
 For these purposes, "liquid net worth" is defined as that portion of net worth (total assets exclusive of home, home furnishings, and automobiles minus total liabilities) that is comprised of cash, cash equivalents, and readily marketable securities.

-Initials Initials

-If I am a Tennessee resident who is not an "accredited investor" as defined in 17 C.F.R. § 230.501, my investment in Blackstone Real Estate Investment Trust, Inc. may not be more than 10% of my net worth.

-Initials Initials

-Initials Initials
+Initials Ir nitials

+Sample
-If I am a Vermont resident and I am not an "accredited investor" as defined in 17 C.F.R. § 230.501, my investment in this offering may not exceed 10% of my liquid net worth.
-For these purposes, "liquid net worth" is defined as an investor's total assets (not including home, home furnishings, or automobiles) minus total liabilities.

-In the case of sales to fiduciary accounts, the minimum standards above shall be met by the beneficiary, the fiduciary, account, or, by the donor or grantor, who directly or indirectly supplies the funds to purchase the shares if the donor or grantor is the fiduciary.

-If you do not have another broker-dealer or other financial intermediary introducing you to Blackstone Real Estate Income Trust, Inc., then Blackstone Advisory Partners L.P.
-(BAP) may be deemed to be acting as your broker-dealer of record in connection with any investment in Blackstone Real Estate Income Trust, Inc. For important information in this respect, see Section 6 above.
-I declare that the information supplied above is true and correct and may be relied upon by Blackstone Real Estate Income Trust, Inc. I acknowledge that the Broker-Dealer/Financial Advisor (Broker-Dealer/Financial Advisor of record) indicated in Section 6 of this Subscription Agreement and its designated clearing agent, if any, will have full access to my account information, including the number of shares I own, tax information (including the Form 1099) and redemption information.
-Investors may change the Broker-Dealer/Financial Advisor of record at any time by contacting Blackstone Real Estate Income Trust, Inc. at the number indicated below.

-SUBSTITUTE IRS FORM W-9 CERTIFICATIONS (required for U.S. investors):

-Under penalties of perjury, I certify that:

-- (1) The number shown on this Subscription Agreement is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - (2) I am not subject to backup withholding because: (a) I am exempt from backup withholding or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - (3) I am a U.S citizen or other U.S person (including a resident alien) (defined in IRS Form W-9); and - (4) The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+a Tennessee resident who is not an "accredited investor" as defined in 17 C.F.R. § 230.501, my investment in Blackstone Real Estate ment Trust, Inc. may not be more than 10% of my net worth.
+Initials Initials 10% of a Vermont resident and I am not an "accredited investor" as defined in 17 C.F.R. § 230.501, my investment in this offering may not exceed my liquid net worth.
+For these purposes, "liquid net worth" is defined as an investor's total assets (not including home, home furnishings, or biles) minus total liabilities.
+Initials Initials If you (BAP) in this Trust, Agree (include case of sales to fiduciary accounts, the minimum standards above shall be met by the beneficiary, the fiduciary, account, or, by the donor or grantly supplies the funds to purchase the shares if the donor or grantor is the fiduciary. do not have another broker-dealer or other financial intermediary introducing you to Blackstone Real Estate Income Trust, Inc., then Blackstomay be deemed to be acting as your broker-dealer of record in connection with any investment in Blackstone Real Estate Income Trust, Inc. Frespect, see Section 6 above.
+I declare that the information supplied above is true and correct and may be relied upon by Blackstone.
+Inc. I acknowledge that the Broker-Dealer/Financial Advisor (Broker-Dealer/Financial Advisor of record) indicated in Section 6 ment and its designated clearing agent, if any, will have full access to my account information, including the number of shares ding the Form 1099) and redemption information.
+Investors may change the Broker-Dealer/Financial Advisor of record at any tiestone Real Estate Income Trust, Inc. at the number indicated below. one Advisory or important ne Real Esta of this Sub I own, tax i Partners L.P. information te Income scription nformation SUBS ITIUTE IRS FORM W-9 CERTIFICATIONS (required for U.S. investors): (1) (2) penalties of perjury, I certify that: The number shown on this Subscription Agreement is my correct taxpayer identification number (or I am waiting for a number to be issued to I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revesubject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject and I am a U.S. citizen or other U.S. person (including a resident alien) (defined in IRS Form W-9); and nue Service (

+(4) The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.